openfaas/openfaas.github.io/_posts/2022-08-22-fan-out-and-back-in-using-functions.md

 author_staff_member: han
 ---

-We show you how to use a fan out and fan in pattern to process large amounts of data in parallel.
+Learn how to fan out requests to OpenFaaS functions to process them in parallel at scale, before consolidating the results by fanning back in again.

 We're increasingly hearing that OpenFaaS functions are convenient for ingesting, transforming and processing large amounts of data.
 Functions are a natural fit for processing data because they're short-lived, stateless, efficient and can scale out to processing large amounts of data in parallel.